xl2602/xl2602.github.io/_posts/2017-01-17-machine-learning-notes-1.markdown

 categories: machine-learning
 ---

-These are course notes for COMS4721 machine learning course taught by Professor John Paisley at Columbia University.
+This is my review notes base on the two machine learning courses I took at Columbia: COMS4721 Machine Learning for Data Science taught by Professor John Paisley and COMSW4995 Applied Machine Learning taught by Professor Andreas Mueller.
+Most materials are referenced from class slides.

 # Notation